department-of-veterans-affairs/vets-website/content/pages/education/gi-bill.md

     - url: /education/gi-bill/survivors-dependent-assistance/
       title: Survivors’ and Dependents’ Assistance
       description: If you’re a dependent spouse or child of a Veteran, find out if you qualify for education benefits or job training.
-  - heading: More GI Bill Benefits
+  - heading: More GI Bill Benefits and Information
     links:
     - url: /education/gi-bill/yellow-ribbon/
       title: Yellow Ribbon Program